Leif Greiss

 United States

-Leif Greiss is the Bristol, Tennessee beat reporter and data reporter for the Bristol Herald Courier.
-He's previously written for the Reading Eagle, WhoWhatWhy.org, TribLIVE.com, The Daily Collegian and other media.
-His focuses are on investigative journalism, data analysis, data visualization, and web programming.
+Leif Greiss is the health care reporter for The Morning Call.
+He's previously written for, Bristol Herald Courier, the Reading Eagle, WhoWhatWhy.org, TribLIVE.com, The Daily Collegian and other media.
+His focuses are on investigative and watchdog journalism, data analysis and data visualization.
 He graduated from Penn State in '17 with a major in digital and print journalism and minor in information science and technology.

 Portfolio